 The purpose of the HCV Program is to provide rental assistance to eligible families.
-The rules and regulations of the Program are determined by HUD, based on laws adopted by Congress..
-HACA is afforded choices in the operation of the Program, which are included in HACA's Administrative Plan, a document approved by the HACA Housing Commission.
+The rules and regulations of the Program are determined by HUD, based on laws adopted by Congress.
+The PHA is afforded choices in the operation of the Program, which are included in the PHA's Administrative Plan, a document approved by the PHA's Housing Commission.

-The HCV Program provides mobility to eligible families who may search for suitable housing anywhere in HACA's jurisdiction and may also be eligible to move under portability to the jurisdictions of other PHAs.
+The HCV Program provides mobility to eligible families who may search for suitable housing anywhere in the PHA's jurisdiction and may also be eligible to move under portability to the jurisdictions of other PHAs.

-When a family is determined to be eligible for the Program and funding is available, HACA issues the family a Housing Choice Voucher.
-When the family finds a suitable housing unit and funding is available, HACA enters into a contract with the owner and the family enters into a lease with the owner.
+When a family is determined to be eligible for the Program and funding is available, the PHA issues the family a Housing Choice Voucher.
+When the family finds a suitable housing unit and funding is available, the PHA enters into a contract with the owner and the family enters into a lease with the owner.
 Each party makes its respective payment to the owner so that the owner receives full rent.

-While the family is determined to be eligible for the Program by HACA, the owner has the responsibility to approve the family as a suitable renter.
-HACA makes payments to the owner as long as the family is eligible and the housing unit continues to qualify under the Program.
+While the family is determined to be eligible for the Program by the PHA, the owner has the responsibility to approve the family as a suitable renter.
+The PHA makes payments to the owner as long as the family is eligible and the housing unit continues to qualify under the Program.